snoai/ai-markdown/README.md

 **Benefits:**

-*   **Human-Readable:** Uses familiar Markdown footnote syntax.
-*   **Machine-Processable:** Structured JSON is easily parsed by tools and LLMs.
+*   **Human-Readable & Machine-Processable:** Combines familiar syntax with structured data.
-*   **Explicit Relationships:** Clearly defines how documents connect.
+*   **Explicit & Typed Relationships:** Clearly defines how documents connect.
-*   **Lightweight:** Integrates seamlessly into standard Markdown.
-*   **Graph-Ready:** Enables automatic construction of knowledge graphs from a collection of AIMD documents.
+*   **Graph-Ready:** Enables automatic knowledge graph construction.

 ---

+## Processing Logic & Best Practices

+*   **AIMD-Aware Processors:** Should parse Front Matter, extract and prioritize `ai-script` blocks, and interpret footnote relationships.
+Only human-readable Markdown and synthesized outputs should be shown to end-users.
+*   **Legacy Renderers:** Will typically ignore Front Matter or render it as text, display `ai-script` as code blocks, and show footnotes normally.
+*   **Clean `.md` Files:** Inspired by `llms.txt`, a recommended best practice is to provide clean, AIMD-formatted Markdown versions of content whenever possible (e.g., alongside HTML).
+Tools like `url2md` (see below) facilitate this.

+---

 ## url2md: Reference Implementation

-This repository also includes `url2md`, a reference implementation demonstrating best practices for converting any website URL into the AIMD format.
+This repository includes `url2md`, a Cloudflare Worker demonstrating how to convert website URLs into AIMD format.

-*   **Fetch & Render**: Leverages Cloudflare Browser Rendering to accurately load dynamic web content.
+*   **Fetch & Render**: Uses Cloudflare Browser Rendering for dynamic content.
-*   **Convert to Markdown**: Uses Turndown to generate clean Markdown, automatically attempting to populate Front Matter fields.
+*   **Convert to Markdown**: Employs Turndown and attempts to auto-populate Front Matter.
-*   **Durable Caching**: Implements optional KV storage for efficient caching of parsed results.
+*   **Optional Caching**: Supports KV storage.

 ## Quickstart for `url2md`